 Research has shown that people with certain risk factors are more likely than others to develop colon and rectal (colorectal) cancer.
-While some factors like diet and lifestyle choices can be controlled, others, such as age and family history can’t.
+While some factors like diet and lifestyle choices can be controlled, others, such as age and family history, can’t.
 Regardless, it’s important to understand the various factors that can increase your risk for colorectal cancer.

 Having one or more risk factors does not mean that you will definitely develop colon or rectal cancer.
 Likewise, not having risk factors does not mean you will not get it.
-If you think you may be at risk, talk with your doctor.
-If there are no known risk factors, begin regular screening for colon cancer by age 45.
+Our blog explains who is at risk of developing colorectal cancer.